 "We've heard that rumor as well," Smith said.
 "Brown has done a tremendous job trying to negotiate with Republicans and they've just been unwilling to bend at all in their inflexible demands.
 There's only so much anyone can do in that situation.
 Republicans are shooting for the sky and there's no middle ground."

-Monday night, Brown told a labor group that one way or another voters would get a chance to decide whether the state's $26.6. billion deficit should be eliminated strictly through spending cuts or through a mix of cuts and a
+Monday night, Brown told a labor group that one way or another voters would get a chance to decide whether the state's $26.6. billion deficit should be eliminated strictly through spending cuts or through a mix of cuts and a continuation of the 2009 tax increases on sales, income and vehicles.

 The governor's office insisted Brown remains in the hunt for Republican votes.
 He needs two Republicans in the Assembly and two in the Senate to get a two-thirds vote required to qualify a tax measure for the ballot.